KidsCan! supports children ages four to 18 who have a parent or significant caregiver with the diagnosis of cancer.

 Each month the group focuses on a different theme, e.g., what is cancer, changes in family life, feelings, hope and cooperation at home.
 The children explore these themes through games, activities, and discussion which are adapted to meet the needs of children and teens of different ages.

 To register or for more information please call 919-684-2913 or e-mail Jean.Hartford.Todd@duke.edu.
-Meetings are held the 2nd Monday of every month at the Duke Cancer Center from 6 to 8pm.
+Meetings are held the 2nd Monday of every month at the Duke Cancer Center Durham from 6:00 to 8:00 pm.

 About the Holt Foundation